 A carpet loses some of its tension & solidity as it ages.
 In the event, if we don’t do the carpet restretch soon, the pile seated higher will degrade prematurely.
 OSH NZ has been cracking down on these loose carpet concerns as a consequence of accident hazards carpet humps can present.
 We are able to carpet restretch back into good shape, trimming off any excess.

-All carpet manufacturers as well as the Carpet & Rug Institute (CRI) advise that all new carpets be “power stretched” at time of carpet installation – the significance about carpet stretch and power stretching your carpets.
+All carpet manufacturers as well as the Carpet & Rug Institute (CRI) advise that all new carpets be “power stretched” at time of carpet installation.
+The significance about carpet restretch and power stretching your carpets.

-The majority of carpet installers are paid up by the metre, and they don’t take the necessary time to utilize the power carpet stretch method.
-In most cases, when not installed with a power carpet stretch, new carpets will start to ripple and wave in about 16 months.
+The majority of carpet installers are paid up by meter.
+Usually they don’t take the necessary time to utilize the power carpet stretch method.
+In most cases, when don’t installed with a power carpet stretch.
+New carpets will start to ripple and wave in about 16 months.

-However, when carpet stretching is carried out by Carpet Repairs Auckland, you’ll certainly have your carpet to look far better, feel better, clean better and last longer.
+However, when carpet stretching is carried out by Carpet Repairs Auckland, you’ll certainly have your carpet to look good.
+Indeed clean and last longer.